Bacalao en Salsa de Tomate

 If you are using salt cod remember to soak it for at least 24 hours in advance and change the water about every 8 hours.
 Drain it well before following this recipe.

 The first thing to do is make the tomato sauce.
-To do this heat the olive oil in a large frying pan and add the onion and green pepper and fry gently until the onion is almost transparent.
+To do this heat the olive oil in a large frying pan, add the onion and green pepper and fry gently until the onion is almost transparent.
 Then add the finely chopped garlic and continue frying gently for a few minutes more.
-Add the chopped tomatoes and the oregano to the frying pan, stir the mix then cover and leave to cook on a slow heat for about 10 minutes.
-Zap this mix in a food blender then return it to the frying pan.
+Add the chopped tomatoes, parsley and the oregano to the frying pan.
+If you are using fresh cod then add about half a teaspoon of salt, stir the mix then cover and leave to cook on a slow heat for about 10 to 15 minutes until they are soft.
+Zap this mix in a food blender along with about 100mls water then return it to the frying pan.

 You now have 2 options with the cod one of which is healthier than the other.
 If you want the healthy option simply cut the cod into chunks, add it to the sauce and simmer for about 10 or 15 minutes.